Jordanirabor/censored-words/README.md

 # Censored Words

-A web app that removes keywords and phrases from given `txt` file and inserts a mask (`XXXX`) in the original locations of replaced words/phrases.
+A web app that removes keywords and phrases from given `.txt` file and inserts a mask (`XXXX`) in the original locations of replaced words/phrases.

 ## How to run